yasgari/Project_Federate/README.md

 generated for events of a specified severity, and Teams messages about the events are sent to a specified channel.

+# Please refer to https://github.com/ciscops/Project_Federate for most recent changes to the project.

 ## Contacts